John Holland (poet): Works

 In 1819 Holland wrote a long topographical poem on Sheffield Park and sent it to Montgomery for corrections and suggestions.
-Previously his output had largely been anonymous or appeared under his initials; the poem now became the first book published under his name and was followed by another in 1821 on the "plague village" of Eyam.
-That year he also published a narrative poem, "The Cottage of Pella", in imitation of Montgomery's "The Wanderer of Switzerland".
+Previously his output had largely been anonymous or appeared under his initials; the poem now became the first published under his name and was followed by another in 1821 on the "plague village" of Eyam.
+That year he also published "The Cottage of Pella", a narrative poem in imitation of Montgomery's "The Wanderer of Switzerland".
 Another strong influence on him was the poet Thomas Campbell.
 Holland's poem "The Rainbow" (1820), published at the same time as one on the same subject by Campbell, was as frequently anthologised as the latter's.
 Holland then took Campbell's The Pleasures of Hope as a model for his own The Hopes of Matrimony (1822).

-As well as later productions, a good deal of poetry was included in some prose works, such as the serialised The Old Arm Chair (1823), his botanical work Memoirs of the Rose (1824), and his consideration of the Crucifixion, Cruciana (1836).
+As well as later productions, a good deal of poetry was included in some prose works, such as the serialised The Old Arm Chair (1823), his botanical work Memoirs of the Rose (1824), and his consideration of the Crucifixion, Cruciana: Illustrations of the most striking Aspects under which the Cross of Christ and Symbols derived from it have been contemplated by Piety, Superstition, Imagination and Taste (Liverpool, 1835).
 Since he continued to write at length on all occasions, much of his work is derivative and diffuse.

-In 1827, Holland published a book with an unusually long title (Crispin anecdotes: comprising interesting notices of shoemakers....
-This was a compendium of many elements, including the history of shoes, the writings of shoemakers, and a survey of the manufacture, etc of shoes.

-In 1835 came The History and Description of Fossil Fuel, The Collieries and Coal Trade of Great Britain.
-Its title page further identifies him as the author of the Treatise on Manufactures in Metal, which is said to be in three volumes, as part of Dionysius Lardner's Cabinet Cyclopaedia (1830–1844).
+In 1827, Holland published the compendium, Crispin: anecdotes: comprising interesting notices of shoemakers who have been distinguished for genius, enterprise, or eccentricity, which included the history of shoes, the writings of shoemakers, and a survey of the manufacture of shoes.
+His The History and Description of Fossil Fuel, The Collieries and Coal Trade of Great Britain (1835, 2nd edition 1841) gave an equally encyclopaedic coverage of its subject.
+Its title page further identifies Holland as the author of A treatise on the progressive improvement & present state of the manufactures in metal (1831), published in three volumes as part of Dionysius Lardner's Cabinet Cyclopaedia.

-The coal trade book is an erudite, but readable, comprehensive survey of many aspects of the coal industry up to 1835, running to 478 pages.
-In the preface he confesses he is "neither a Geologist, a Collier, nor a Coal Merchant...", and prays for the reader's indulgence, until a more qualified author can undertake a similar survey.
-Despite this self-deprecation, the work is an extraordinary compendium of knowledge and information.